 Parathyroid gland: Children are usually born with underdeveloped or no parathyroid glands (which help regulate calcium levels in the blood).
 As a result, calcium levels are low, leading to muscle spasms (tetany).
 Spasms usually start within 48 hours after birth.

-Face: Typically, children have unusual facial features, with low-set ears, a small jawbone that recedes, and wide-set eyes.
+Face: Typically, children have characteristic facial features, with low-set ears, a small jawbone that recedes, and wide-set eyes.
 They may have a split in the roof of the mouth (cleft palate).

-Thymus gland: The thymus gland is necessary for the normal development of T cells.
+Thymus gland: The thymus gland is necessary for the normal development of T cells T cells One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more .
 Because this gland is missing or underdeveloped, the number of T cells is low, limiting their ability to fight many infections.
 Infections begin soon after birth and recur often.
 However, how well T cells function varies considerably.
 Also, T cells may spontaneously start functioning better.